What is the Section 179 Deduction?

 Section 179 can change from year to year:

-For the past several years, Congress has raised the deduction limit, let higher limits expire, then raised them again.
+- For the past several years, Congress has raised the deduction limit, let higher limits expire, then raised them again.
 The various tax and stimulus acts have also affected Section 179 over the years.
-The best way to stay on top of Section 179 is to visit Section179.Org often.

 There is simply no better time than now: